bitmark-inc/docs/pages/bitmark-references/node-setup/bitmark-node-setup.md

 + You must have **a Bitcoin and a Litecoin address** for receiving mining rewards.
 + Your environment must be open for incoming connections through port 2136.
 + Hardware minimum requirements:
-    - memory >= 2G
+    - memory >= 2 GB
-    - free disk space >= 20G
+    - free disk space >= 20 GB
     - broadband Internet connection with upload speeds of at least 400 kilobits (50 kilobytes) per second

 ## Installing a Bitmark Node and Generating Required Keys and Certificates

-Installing the required packages requires specific commands on Debian, FreeBSD, macOS, and Ubuntu.
+A Bitmark node can be installed differently, depending on the operating system.
+Installations on FreeBSD, Ubuntu, and macOS can be done through pre-built packages.

+If some special functionality is required, or there are no available packages yet for your OS, a Bitmark node can also be compiled from source files.
+For more information, see [Building From Source](###-Building-From-Source).

 ### FreeBSD